acfernandez/cassandra-connector/README.md

 cassandra-connector
 ===================

-Connector for using Cassandra DB
+Scala connector for using Cassandra DB